dillydill123/inventory-setups/README.md

 ![Bank Filtering](readme_images_and_gifs/bank_filtering.gif)

 You can also filter specific parts of the setup, like the inventory, equipment, and additional filtered items.
 You can use this to quickly gear up with equipment before filling up your inventory.
 To do this, right click on the "Show worn items" button when a setup is selected, and you'll see options to filter specific parts of the setup.
+There are additional hotkeys that can be configured for these options as well.

 ![Bank Filtering Equipment Inventory](readme_images_and_gifs/bank_filtering_equip_invent.gif)

 When selecting a particular filtering mode, it will persist even when you leave the bank.
 In order to filter for all items again, you will need to select it from the "Show worn items" menu, or use the hotkey.
-Selecting a new setup will automatically automatically be set to filter all items.
+Selecting a new setup will automatically be set to filter all items.

 ### Highlighting

 You can enable highlighting to further assist in gearing up.
 Highlighting will cause slots to change color if an item in the player's inventory or equipment doesn't match the corresponding slot in the setup being viewed.
 To turn on highlighting, click on the button that looks like a highlighter.
 You can also change the highlight color with the next button over.
 There are also a few highlighting options for each setup.
-They are represented by most of the buttons on the left side of the setup panel.

 ![Normal Highlighting](readme_images_and_gifs/normal_highlighting.gif)